truexcoin/eaglercraft-server-1/README.md

 Here in case it helps!

 ## Usage:
-Fork it, and press "Run" at the top to run the server!
+Fork it, and press "Run" at the top to run the server! j

 ##